When Pele Played For Arsenal: Ray Parlour – My childhood favourite

 Mine mostly finished with Ray scoring a screamer from outside of the box, usually on the volley.
 Sometimes I’d let Wrighty score a goal if he’d been impressive at the weekend which meant he got one or two from my feet most days.

 And Ray would score 5 or 6 more of those on the way to or from school and a couple more at lunchtime if he was lucky.

 I think what I liked about Ray, apart from his hair of course, was that he wasn’t the popular choice.
-I enjoyed flair players and prolific scorers but something about the pure ordinary nature of Parlour that drew me to him much in the same way people a good 10 years older than me were drawn to Perry Groves.
-Ray and Perry were the sort of players that could give you hope.
+I enjoyed flair players and prolific scorers but there was something about the pure ordinary nature of Parlour that drew me to him much in the same way people a good 10 years older than me were drawn to Perry Groves.
+Ray and Perry were the sort of players who could give you hope.
 You were never going to be the next Overmars or Henry but you could be the next Ray Parlour.

 Whilst never lauded as a technically gifted player he was hard-working, effective and consistent.
 Often his best play was the most simple stuff done without any pretences of world-class, eyebrow raising skill.
 That said I still have many great memories of the man dubbed The Romford Pele from his hat-tricks against Newcastle and Bremen to his stand out performance against Inter in 2003 and man of the match performance in the 1998 FA Cup final.